IzaacCoding36/IzaacWeb/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea to help development and / or improve our codes.
-title: ''
+title: Request
 labels: documentation, enhancement
 assignees: ''